ankit-rathi/ankit-rathi.github.io/about.md

 <span class="image left"><img src="{{ "/images/profile-pic.png" | absolute_url }}" alt="" /></span>

-Hey,

-I work at the intersection of Data, AI, and Decision-Making—helping turn information into outcomes that actually matter.
+I work at the intersection of Data, AI, and Decision-Making; helping turn information into outcomes that actually matter.

-Over the last two decades, I’ve evolved from writing SQL queries to designing end-to-end data and AI systems.
+Over the last two decades, I have evolved from writing SQL queries to designing end-to-end data and AI systems.
 This journey across ETL, data architecture, machine learning, and modern platforms has shaped a simple belief:

 Data has no value until it improves a decision.

-Today, I focus on helping experienced ML/AI professionals and business leaders move beyond hype—towards clear thinking, better bets, and measurable impact.
+Today, I focus on helping experienced data professionals and business leaders move beyond hype; towards clear thinking, better bets, and measurable impact.

 My work is anchored in a systems view of how value is created:

 Reality → Data → Intelligence → Decision → Action → Outcome → Learning

-Most organizations invest heavily in data and models, but fail at the most critical layer—decision quality.
+Most organizations invest heavily in data and models, but fail at the most critical layer; decision quality.
 That’s the gap I work to close.

 What I Bring: